 Our manufacturing process is reliant upon specialized equipment, and other specialty materials, which may not be available to us on acceptable terms or at all.
-For some of this equipment and materials, we rely or may rely on sole-source vendors or a limited number of vendors, which could impair our ability to manufacture and supply our product candidates.
+We, our vendors, and contract manufacturing organizations rely or may rely on sole-source vendors or a limited number of vendors, which could impair the manufacture and supply of our product candidates.

 We depend on a limited number of vendors for supply of certain materials and equipment used in the manufacture of our multiTAA-specific T cell therapy-based product candidates.
-For example, we purchase equipment and reagents critical for the manufacture of our product candidates from Wilson Wolf (a company controlled by our director John Wilson), Almac and other suppliers.
-Some of our suppliers may not have the capacity to support commercial products manufactured under cGMP by biopharmaceutical firms or may otherwise be ill-equipped to support our needs.
+For example, in the past, we purchased equipment and reagents critical for the manufacture of our product candidates from Wilson Wolf (a company controlled by our director John Wilson), Almac and other suppliers.
+Under the Cell Ready MSA, Cell ready is required to obtain all raw materials and components used in the production of our product candidates, other than as specified in applicable works orders delivered under the MSA.
+Some of our direct or indirect suppliers may not have the capacity to support commercial products manufactured under cGMP by biopharmaceutical firms or may otherwise be ill-equipped to support our needs.
 We also may not have supply contracts with many of these suppliers and may not be able to obtain supply contracts with them on acceptable terms or at all.
 Accordingly, we may not be able to obtain key materials and equipment to support clinical or commercial manufacturing.
 Further, the FDA may determine that our manufacturing process, or the materials required for the manufacture of our product candidates, are not acceptable, which would require us to find alternative suppliers or processes, which may not be available on favorable terms, if at all.